PostHog/currency-normalization-plugin/README.md

-# posthog-currency-normalization-plugin
+# Posthog Currency Normalization Plugin

 Normalize currencies in events.
 E.g. amounts in EUR, USD and GBP will all be converted to EUR.

-## Setup via the PostHog
+## Setup in PostHog

 1. Find the "plugins" page in PostHog.
-2. Either select the plugin from the list or copy the URL of this repository to install.
+2. Either select the plugin from the repository or copy the URL of this repository to install.
 3. Update the required settings (get the API key [here](https://openexchangerates.org/)) and enable the plugin.

 ## Questions?